taylorbf/DMP16/class8/README.md

 Notice that we are using the `image()` function to draw the video onto the canvas.
 In our `draw()` function (which happens 60 times per second) we grab the current video frame and draw it to our canvas as an image.

-This also means you can do anything to it that we could do with an image, such as resize it, crop it, or move it to a new location on the canvas.
+This also means you can do anything to it that we have previously done to images, such as resizing, cropping, or moving it to a new location on the canvas.

 See the **BasicVideo** sketch in this folder to try out this code.